risk-first/website/menagerie/Software-Dependency-Risk.md

  - **The abstractions should leverage existing idioms and knowledge.** In a new car, I _expect_ to know what the symbols on the dashboard mean, because I've driven other cars.
  - **The abstractions provide me with only the functions I need.** Because everything else is confusing and gets in the way.

+### Interfaces

 The interface of a system expands when you ask it to do a wide variety of things.
 An easy-to-use drill does one thing well: it turns drill-bits at useful levels of torque for drilling holes and sinking screws.
 But if you wanted it to also operate as a lathe, a sander or a strimmer (all basically mechanical things going round) you would have to sacrifice the ergonomic simplicity for a more complex interface, probably including adapters, extensions, handles and so on.

-So, we now have two types of complexity:
+So, we now have split the complexity
  - The inner complexity of the tool (how it works internally, it's own [Kolmogorov Complexity](Complexity-Risk#Kolmogorov-Complexity)).
  - The complexity of the instructions that we need to write to make the tool work (the interface [Kolmogorov Complexity](Complexity-Risk#Kolmogorov-Complexity)).